john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 Here are some questions about the above code:

-1. What happens if/when Wikipedia changes the exact alyout of their web page?
+1. What happens if/when Wikipedia changes the exact layout of that page?
 2. What happens _when_ the Earth's population changes?
 3. How do we test the edge cases of the CSV writer in this function?
 4. How do we test the edge cases of the HTML parser in this function?